spawnmarvel/quickguides/security/README.md

 ## RFC 6125 Representation and Verification of Domain-Based Application Service Identity within Internet Public Key Infrastructure Using X.509 (PKIX) Certificates in the Context of Transport Layer Security (TLS)

-Representation and Verification of Domain-Based Application Service Identity within Internet Public Key Infrastructure Using X.509 (PKIX) Certificates in the Context of Transport Layer Security (TLS)
+Representation and Verification of Domain-Based Application Service Identity within Internet Public Key Infrastructure Using :lock: :key: X.509 (PKIX) Certificates in the Context of Transport Layer Security (TLS)

 https://datatracker.ietf.org/doc/html/rfc6125